unrealwork/atsd-use-cases/Expatriation_Q2/README.md

 maturity.

-The peak, or more appropriately, valley of the global recession occurred in 2009 when the global GDP contracted causing a decline in the median familty income of [about five percent](https://web.stanford.edu/group/recessiontrends/cgi-bin/web/sites/all/themes/barron/pdf/IncomeWealthDebt_fact_sheet.pdf).
+The peak, or more appropriately, valley of the global recession occurred in 2009 when the global GDP contracted causing a decline in the median family income of [about five percent](https://web.stanford.edu/group/recessiontrends/cgi-bin/web/sites/all/themes/barron/pdf/IncomeWealthDebt_fact_sheet.pdf).

 **Figure 3**